Free childcare places

 You should contact your childcare provider or local authority for more information about how to claim free childcare in your area.

-If you want to claim the 30 hours free childcare you can apply on GOV.UK.
+If you want to claim the 30 hours free childcare you can apply on GOV.UK (England).
 The application process is shared with tax-free childcare (TFC) – you must be careful to ensure you only apply for 30 hours free childcare if you do not want to claim TFC.
 If you claim tax credits or universal credit (UC), you should not claim TFC without seeking advice or by mistake, because claiming TFC will cause your tax credits to end automatically.
 You cannot claim TFC and UC at the same time.

 How does free childcare affect help from other childcare schemes?

 If you get free childcare hours, you cannot claim help for the cost of those childcare hours from other schemes such as tax credits.
 If you are claiming help with your childcare costs from any scheme, you should inform them when you start receiving free childcare.

 30 hours free childcare (England)